-In parallel, 31 senior Managers attended the "Talent and Skills" training modules, and 70 future Group Directors participated in the Directors Leadership Programme, which provides them with training modules or news days to prepare them to hold strategic positions.
-To allow executives, senior Managers, and local Managers to better integrate the data of our environment, our strategic challenges, and the need to innovate, the Executive Meeting regularly brought together the Top 100 of GMA and its subsidiaries for conferences, discussions, and workshops.
+At the same time, the Executive Leadership Programme (ELP) was relaunched in order to develop the individual and cross-functional leadership of the Managers of tomorrow: a class of 15 participants was conducted from April to November 2022.
+Also, 92 Senior Managers attended the "Talent and Skills" training modules, and 150 future Group Directors participated in the Directors Leadership Programme, which provides them with training modules or news days to prepare them to hold strategic positions.
+Lastly, to raise awareness among executives and Senior Managers of the data of our environment and the need to innovate, the Executive Meetings brought together the Top 100 of GMA and its subsidiaries for conferences, discussions, and workshops.

-Since March 2020, the HR function itself has been transformed to ensure business continuity while preserving the well-being of employees.
-This renewal is largely due to the strengthening of the cohesion of the HR teams.
-It was in this spirit that workshops were held for HR Directors of companies to reflect in depth on the major HR issues of the post-crisis period: teleworking, the layout of work spaces, the appropriation by employees of our corporate purpose, and "hybrid management".
+Since 2020, the HR function itself has been transformed to ensure business continuity and performance while preserving the well-being of employees.
+This renewal is largely due to the strengthening of the cohesion of the teams.
+Workshops regularly bring together the HR Managers of the companies to discuss the major HR issues of the post-crisis period: teleworking, the layout of workspaces, the appropriation by employees of our Corporate Purpose and our new Ambition, hybrid management, etc.